 How Long Do Bees Live?

 I was very sorry to notice when that hive went quiet.
 The autopsy was fascinating, though.
 The bees had built the comb in a beautiful pattern inside that box I had never disturbed.
 Obviously, they’d successfully requeened themselves at least once.

-Experiences like this make you wonder, how long can bees live?
+Experiences like this make you wonder, how long do bees live?
 How long can a honey bee colony survive?
+What is the lifespan of a bee colony?

+How Long Do Bees Live?